McSweeney's Quarterly Concern

 Is up to you.

 Please keep yours brief, though we do like to hear from people who read and like the magazine.
 We’re not concerned about writing degrees or past publications, though, so don’t be daunted if you don’t have an MFA or much in the way of previously published work.

 It’s better if you don’t use colors or Fun Fonts or strange formatting.

 YOUR CONTACT INFORMATION

 Should be on your submission—not just on the cover letter.
-Cover letters can disappear.
-Please include your name, mailing address, phone number, and email address, ideally on every page.
+Please include your name, mailing address, phone number, and email address.

 Feel free to include a brief biography of yourself.

 Contributors are paid at the time of publication.
 At this time, we offer a fee of $400/full-length story (unless it is very long or very short or falls into some category that probably won't be relevant for these purposes).